tingmelvin/willemstad-x/README.md

 ---

 ### Supported Community Plugins
 Like Primary, Willemstad aims to get the core features right before delving into plugins.
-However, I totally agree that some plugins are almost essential to the Obsidian experience, and they were my daily drivers too, so they got some attention.
+However, I totally agree that some plugins are almost essential to the Obsidian experience, and they were my daily drivers too, so they did get a bit of work done to it.
 1. Style Settings
 2. Calendar
 3. Sliding Panes